VVF 9 Ultimate Upgrade Guide

 Accept the EULA and click Next

-Accept the SSL certificate again
+Accept the certificate and click Next

 Then click Next